 10. Build Your Brand

 You certainly can spray to all fields if you like, but one way to become a highly respected Amazon reviewer is to develop a field of expertise.
 You want to become recognized as an expert in your favorite type of product so that firms eventually seek you out in hopes of getting a review from an Amazon influencer with a reputation for being knowledgeable.

 11. Tell the World

-It is likely that you have several social media accounts sites you use regularly, but you are going to want to increase that number of platforms and followers.
-Facebook remains a viable site for shoppers, and Instagram is the current mecca and TikTok is uber popular.
+It is likely that you have several social media accounts you use regularly, but you are going to want to increase that number of platforms and followers.
+Facebook remains a viable site for shoppers, Instagram is the current mecca and TikTok is uber popular.
 Twitter is good for the text of your reviews.
 Creating your own YouTube channel to post opinions is a step the more serious reviewers take and recommend.

 If you can become adept at posting high quality pictures or videos, this will increase your social media presence.
 Companies like to use reviewers who have a significant and varied social media following.
 If you become a top reviewer, companies will urge you to create posts specifically about their product.
 The more expensive the product, the more companies are going to want to use reviewers with extensive social media followings.

 It is true that anyone can post a customer review.
 Amazon practically begs for customer reviews.
 But, in order to become highly regarded in the review community, know the rules by which Amazon accepts reviews.
 If you consistently violate the rules regarding customer review posts, your Amazon account can get canceled, and you don’t want that.
 There is a limit of five reviews per week per customer.
 There are also rules regarding language and abusive comments.